microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=0)
 ```

-Finally, training linear regression takes only two lines of code.
-We define the `LinearRegression` object, and fit it to our data using `fit` method:
+Finally, training the actual Linear Regression model takes only two lines of code.
+We define the `LinearRegression` object, and fit it to our data using the `fit` method:

 ```python
 lin_reg = LinearRegression()